cangjie-bot/cangjie_docs/docs/dev-guide/source_en/multiplatform/cangjie-ios-objc.md

         "-DTARGET_OS_IPHONE"
     ]

-    # Collection of multiple sources properties.
+    # 1Collection of multiple sources properties.
     [sources-mixins]
     sources = [".*"]

-    # Specify package names
+    # 1Specify package names
      [[packages]]
-    # If the converted code implicitly uses certain symbols (e.g., Uint32/Bool), these symbols must be added to the filters (otherwise, running ObjCInteropGen may result in errors like "Entity Uint32/Bool from `xx.h` is ambiguous between x packages").
+    # 1If the converted code implicitly uses certain symbols (e.g., Uint32/Bool), these symbols must be added to the filters (otherwise, running ObjCInteropGen may result in errors like "Entity Uint32/Bool from `xx.h` is ambiguous between x packages").
     filters = { include = "Base" }
     package-name = "example"
     ```